Dragontalker/mongodb-fitness-tracker/README.md

 # Author Info

-:space_invader: Tong (Richard) Yang is a full stack software engineering from Canada, living Toronto Area.
+:space_invader: Tong (Richard) Yang is a full stack software engineer from Canada, living Toronto Area.
 If you have any questions, email him at richard.yang.tong@gmail.com or visit his [GitHub](https://github.com/Dragontalker).

 [Back to the Top](#fitness-tracker)